unity3d-jp/UnityChanToonShaderVer2_Project/com.unity.toonshader/Documentation~/installation.md

 1. Make sure git is installed in the system.
 1. Open [Package Manager](https://docs.unity3d.com/Manual/upm-ui.html)
 1. Click the **+** button, and choose **Add package from git URL**
-1. Type in `https://github.com/Unity-Technologies/com.unity.toonshader.git` and click the **Add** button.
+1. Type in `com.unity.toonshader` and click the **Add** button.

+We can also specify a particular version, for example: `com.unity.toonshader@0.6.1-preview`